 The Austrian Grand Prix returns to Austria and the Red Bull Ring.
 The circuit has had a revamp from Red Bull and Red Bull Racing will naturally be hoping they can get a win on home soil.

 The “Ring” has seen many configurations of the track, mainly to slow the cars down, as speeds of up to 256 km/h for a lap average have been recorded previously.
-That’s “average” not outright top speed which is well over 300 km/h.

 The current history is interesting.
 Grandstands and pit buildings were demolished in 2004, rendering the track unusable for any motorsport category.
 Then in late 2004 and early 2005, there were intense discussions concerning whether the owner of the circuit, Red Bull, would find another use for the site, or return motor sports to the venue.
 There was a circuit extension proposal using part of the old Österreichring; however, Red Bull boss Dietrich Mateschitz publicly announced that he had no intention of wasting money on a race circuit.